 Undergraduate Degree: Wayne State University - Bachelor in Arts, English Honors

-University of California Santa Barbara - MA, English
+Graduate Degree: University of California-Santa Barbara - Master of Arts, English

 10th Grade Reading